Overall champion Kilde takes super-G for 1st win of season - WHIZ News

 The Norwegian team usually does well in the Italian resort, winning the super-G for a ninth time.
 No other nation has more than four race wins in Val Gardena.

+“We know this course well.
+It’s technically demanding and we are all-round skiers, so this suits us,” Kilde said.
+“The speed is there so if it all fits, you win the race.”

 Overall World Cup leader Alexis Pinturault sat out the race.
-The Frenchman was likely to be overtaken by Swiss skier Marco Odermatt, who finished the race 0.98 seconds behind Kilde.
+The Frenchman was overtaken by Swiss skier Marco Odermatt, who finished ninth in the race 0.98 seconds behind Kilde.

+Odermatt has 290 points and leads Pinturault by 14.
+Kilde is 55 points back in third.

+A downhill on the same hill is scheduled for Saturday, as Italy is hosting five World Cup races in as many days, with technical events in Alta Badia and Madonna di Campiglio to follow until Tuesday.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports